Irresistibility can be confusing and doesn’t get any easier as you age and move into business!

 Credibility boosters.
 If you have been published in notable papers or appeared on TV, then include an “As seen in …“ section.
 Do this cautiously otherwise you end up sounding like Troy McClure from the Simpsons, “You may remember me from such automated information kiosks as “Welcome to Springfield Airport.”

-They can usually step back from the details, highlight your strengths in a positive and engaging way and can walk the fine line between shameless self-promotion and being too circumspect.
+A good copywriter can usually step back from the details, highlight your strengths in a positive and engaging way and can walk the fine line between shameless self-promotion and being too circumspect.

 If you are struggling with writing your About Us page, or are worried that your About Us page is not as effective as it could be, then get in touch with us.
 We would love to help you shine!